 5. Final words

-The greatest psychological effect of appreciation and gratitude is the overall happiness of the employees, especially when you know that they benefit from your organization in numerous ways.
-A culture like this encourages a continuous cycle of recognition in the workplace.
+The greatest psychological effect of employee appreciation and gratitude is the overall happiness of the workforce, especially when you know that they benefit from your organization in numerous ways.
+An employee appreciation culture like this encourages a continuous cycle of recognition in the workplace.
 Those kinds of emotions and feelings are what every manager wants to see around them.